-Where the vote was against management, did the investment manager communicate their intent to the company ahead of the vote?
-No Global Property Securities Fund Meetings eligible to vote at: 387 Company: Carmila SA (c.
-0.1% of underlying fund) Resolutions eligible to vote on: 4,282 Resolutions voted on, for which they were eligible: 86% Key resolution: Approve Climate Transition Plan Vote: For resolution Resolutions voted with management: 95% Resolutions voted against management: 4% Resolutions abstained from: 1% The proposal was passed by the majority of shareholders.
+Global Property Securities Fund

+Meetings eligible to vote at: 371 Company: Equinix (c.
+6.0% of underlying fund)

+Resolutions eligible to vote on: 3,943

+Resolutions voted on, for which they were Key resolution: Re-election of several directors

+eligible: 89%

+Vote: For resolution

+Resolutions voted with management: 96%

+Resolutions voted against management: 3% The proposals were passed by the majority of shareholders.

+Resolutions abstained from: 1%

+Provident and income income de Demondant au

 Proxy adviser service used: Dependent on jurisdiction.

+,

 Type of voting policy used: The investment manager's own policy.

+manager s own policy.

-Process to determine "the most significant" votes: Significant votes are considered to be resolutions or issues relating to material Environmental, Social and/or Governance topics that the manager believes will impact sustainable long-term financial performance.
+Process to determine "the most significant" votes:

+Significant votes are considered to be resolutions

+or issues relating to material Environmental, Social

+and/or Governance topics that the manager

+believes will impact sustainable long-term financial

+performance, and where the holding was a

+relatively large percentage of the pooled fund.

+Where the vote was against management, did the

+investment manager communicate their intent to

+the company ahead of the vote?

+No